 1 Rules Sheet

-The Green player may swap any 2 tokens on the board (with the exception of Voids and Wilds).
+The Yellow player may swap any 2 tokens on the board (with the exception of Voids and Wilds).

-This player chooses to swap the Wood token with the Metal token.
+This player chooses to swap the Wood token with the Earth token.

-The Green player has created a match with Dodomeki (top card in this illustration).
+The Yellow player has created a match with Chimi (top card in this illustration).

 Collect card and Cast Magic

-Also, this player must perform the Magic listed at the bottom of the card.
-In this case, the Green player flips a Wood token.
+Also, this player MUST perform the Magic listed at the bottom of the card.
+In this case, the Yellow player flips an Earth token.
 It is now a Void.

-The Yellow player takes a turn and uses the same board but from the opposite perspective.
+The Green player will take a turn next and will use the same board but from the opposite perspective.